yassine/avrodite/README.md

 fields of this kind `List<Map<String, Event<Map<String, String>, Model<A,B>>>>` and it passes).
 From a performance perspective, it performs 3x-4x better than its closest mate, between 5x and 15x than Avro core Record API.
-The project provide a MAVEN plugin that will generate the necessary classes at compile time.
-At runtime, the interaction with Avrodite API would consist of something like so
+Regarding usability, the interaction with Avrodite API would consist of something like so
 ```java
 //API configuration would happen in your dependency injection layer
 Avrodite<AvroStandard, AvroCodec<?>> avrodite = AvroStandardV19.avrodite()